-Michael F. Moore is a New York–based writer, translator, and interpreter, and the chair of the PEN Translation Fund.
-His translations from the Italian include four novels by Erri De Luca, Guido Ceronetti’s Silence of the Body, and Sandro Veronesi’s Quiet Chaos.
-Moore is currently working on a new translation of the nineteenth-century classic The Betrothed by Alessandro Manzoni.
+Michael F. Moore is the chair of the PEN/Heim Translation Fund.
+His translations from the Italian include, most recently, Live Bait, by Fabio Genovesi, The Drowned and the Saved, by Primo Levi, and Quiet Chaos, by Sandro Veronesi.
+He is currently working on a new translation of the nineteenth-century classic, The Betrothed, by Alessandro Manzoni.

 “A brilliant novella….
 Moravia again dissected a mother–son relationship as the young protagonist made the joint discovery of sexuality and of class distinction, as the neglected boy took up with a band of working-class youth, whose sexual knowledge was far more advanced than his own.
 Their contempt for his innocence and their envy of his family’s wealth run through the story in a typically Moravian juxtaposition.”—William Weaver